valterdamiani/op-net-wallet-connect/README.md

-# OP Net Wallet Connect - New-Hire Task
+# OP Net Wallet Connect

 A React application that connects wallets using @btc-vision/walletconnect and interacts with OP_20 tokens on the OpNet blockchain.
 Built with TypeScript, Vite, and Tailwind CSS.